Fitness And Fun

 bean bag toss

-angels in the snow, and
+angels in the snow and an assortment of softball equipment

 nature hikes both summer and winter are all activities that will encourage children to have some fitness fun while they strengthen their muscles, refine their balance and coordination and build confidence in themselves and their abilities.